ImperialCollegeLondon/epidemia/vignettes/introduction.md

-Introduction to EpiBayes
+Introduction to epidemia
 ================

 This vignette is very much a work in progress, and will be regularly updated.
-It aims to demonstrate basis usage of the **EpiBayes** package.
+It aims to demonstrate basis usage of the **epidemia** package.
 The main work is done in the `epim` function.
 Before continuing, please read the documentation for a more detailed description of this function.